-To print out the word search, click the Word Search link under the picture.
-This opens the puzzle in a PDF file that you can print.
+To begin, click the Open the Word Search button.
+This opens the puzzle in a pop-up window.

 HOW TO SOLVE A WORD SEARCH.
 The idea behind word searches is that words are hidden in a square or rectangular array of scramble letters.
 You need to locate and circle the hidden words.